ankushChatterjee/eagan/README.md

 A little side project to learn stuff, I intend to make it much much better.

-Its still somewhat slow and has (a lot of) bugs, bug I kind of like the search reports it writes now.
+Its still somewhat slow and has (a lot of) bugs, but I kind of like the search reports it writes now.

 This is not for quick searches, but for reading up on a topic on a single page from a detailed overview.
 It is meant to give you context on a topic.